hanatos/vkdt/doc/noiseprofiling.md

 white line should not blindly match the red bars but take a consistent path around the minimum of the observed variance (observed is the sum of noise and signal variance).

+note that the same considerations with regard to good profiling shots hold as they did for darktable previously (cover all dynamic range, out of focus). on the other hand the new outlier rejection scheme seems to be a lot more robust, and profiling the raw raw data has the advantage that *black stripes* outside the crop window contribute to a good estimate of the gaussian portion. as a result i could pretty much use any shot i wanted to denoise out of the box for single-shot noise profiling, without the need for dedicated profiling shots.